Update: The deadline of the Digital Discoverability Program has been extended to October 27, 2023

-If your application is successful, you will receive a personalized diagnosis of your website’s event pages.
-This document will outline your current level of discoverability, taking into account aspects such as Search Engine Optimization, meta tags, site structure and structured data.
-It will also provide a list of possible solutions to be worked on with the LDFI and Culture Creates.
-Solutions may include restructuring your event pages, implementing a structured data template, working with an existing API (application programming interface), validating your event data with the Footlight application, and/or or installing a Footlight code snippet.
-For more information about structured data and Footlight, see the following section.
+If your application is successful, you will receive a preliminary diagnosis of your webpages and Wikidata item(s).
+This document will outline your current level of discoverability, including crucial aspects such as SEO (Search Engine Optimization), meta tags, sitemaps and structured data.
+It will also provide a list of possible solutions to be worked on with the LDFI and its partners.

 What you should expect

-- Join the LDFI and Culture Creates for an initial meeting via web conference;
+- Join the LDFI for an initial meeting via web conference

-- Participate in additional training sessions (depending on your chosen discoverability solution);
+- Potentially participate in additional training sessions (depending on their chosen discoverability solution)

-- Collaborate with your webmaster to implement discoverability solutions on the backend of your website; and,
+- Collaborate with their webmaster to implement discoverability solutions on the backend of their website

-- Work one-on-one with Culture Creates to troubleshoot any technical issues.
+- Work one-on-one with the LDFI to troubleshoot any technical issues that may arise

 Cohort participants will be onboarded one at a time and selected primarily on a first come, first served basis.
-If selected, you may choose to begin your training before the application deadline.
+If selected, participants may begin their initial training session before the application deadline.

 Unselected applicants will have the opportunity to apply for a future cohort.